 Assessed Value – The assessed value is the value of property after any assessment reductions, limitations, or caps have been applied.
 Furthermore, the assessed value is an administrative assessment created by the Legislature and is not directly related to market value.
 Homestead and non-homestead properties may have an assessed value that is lower than market value due to the Save Our Homes cap, or the 10% non-homestead cap.

 Taxable Value – The taxable value equals the assessed value minus exemptions.
 Like the assessed value, it is not directly related to market value.
 The taxable value is half of the formula used to determine ad valorem property taxes; the other half if the millage rate levied by taxing authorities (taxable value x millage rate = tax levied).

 I have not received my Notice of Proposed Property Taxes yet?

 If you purchased your property after mid-July, the notice may have been mailed to the previous owner.
-Notices are posted on our website.
-However, if it is not a recent sale, we can verify or correct the mailing address in our records.
+Trim notices can be obtained on our website.
+However, if it is not a recent sale, call our office so we can verify or correct the mailing address in our records.

 Why do I pay more taxes than my next door neighbor when we have the same house?

 The "Save Our Homes" (SOH) amendment prevents homestead property owners from being taxed out of their homes during a period when home sale prices are rapidly increasing.
 This is accomplished by limiting the amount your assessed value can increase.
 Accumulation of "non-taxed" assessed values can cause this disparity.
 Your neighbor has enjoyed the benefit of an increasing "capped" differential over time, whereas, you just purchased your home.
 Once you file for your homestead exemption, your assessed value will be subject to this same cap.